 In this blog, we will explore some of the key features of the platform and how you can best use them to elevate your business, brand, and personal profile to foster a valuable community and potentially engage worthwhile leads.

 Your business, brand and personal profile is a business card, elevator pitch and mini resume all in one.
 This is where potential customers or employers will go when they want to learn about your experience and offering.
 Because of this, it is integral that you get your profile up to date with correct and suitable information stat!
 Some key areas to focus on when updating our profile include:

 1. Your profile picture

 Whether that is your brand logo or headshot, having a picture on your profile makes it 14 more times likely to be viewed by others.

 It is important to keep in mind specs, formatting, and style too.
 Ensure that the image is clear and not pixelated and if you are showing your face, use a professional and clear image.

 Your headline is the section just below your profile picture.
 It is important that you don’t just put your job title in here, as this is the primary area employers or business associates will look at when viewing your profile.
 Expand on this area to let your audience know what you do, how you do it and what drives you to keep succeeding in your role.

-If you have skipped past the summary section, because it feels like it’s too hard, well please go back and revisit it!
-This is your time to shine, share your story and allow people to get invested in you, your business, your brand and what you can offer.
+If you have skipped past the summary section because you feel like it’s too hard, please go back and revisit it!
+This is your time to shine, share your story and let people get invested in you, your business, your brand and what you can offer.
 This is where you can expand on your elevator pitch and really sell your story.

-This is only skimming the surface, when it comes to elevating your profile there is much more you can do including adding media and applicable documents, update your education and previous job list.
+This is only skimming the surface.
+When it comes to elevating your profile, there is much more you can do, including adding media and applicable documents and updating your education and previous job list.
 Hopefully, these initial steps will have you feeling inspired to keep going!